Spray Foam Removal Cost

 removing spray foam

-• Roof Timbers — This is the most common area for spray foam, and removal needs to be carefully done to protect timber surfaces.
+• Roof Structure & Timbers — This is the most common area for spray foam, and foam roof insulation removal needs to be done carefully to protect timber surfaces.
 It can be time-consuming, especially if the foam is thick or the timbers are in any way damaged.

-• Wall Cavities — Removal from wall cavities can be challenging due to limited access.
+• Wall Cavities — Foam insulation removal from wall cavities can be challenging due to limited access.
 It often requires cutting into walls, which makes the process more disruptive, costly and timely.

 Building Regulations Related to Spray Foam Removal

-Removing spray foam insulation itself usually doesn’t require planning permission or building regulation approval, but any work afterwards - such as installing new insulation, repairing roof timbers or re-roofing - must comply with UK Building Regulations.
+Removing spray foam insulation itself usually doesn’t require planning permission or building regulation approval, but once the spray foam is removed, any work afterwards - such as installing new foam insulation (or alternative replacement insulation), repairing roof timbers or re-roofing - must comply with UK Building Regulations.

 spray foam in house

-This includes meeting standards for thermal efficiency, ventilation and structural integrity.
+This includes meeting standards for thermal efficiency, air circulation, and structural integrity.

 Alternative Types of Loft Insulation

-Once you’ve organised the removal of spray foam insulation, you’ll need to choose a replacement.
-There are a handful of good options available, all of which have their own pros and cons.
+Once you’ve had the spray foam removed, you’ll need to choose a replacement.
+There are a handful of good foam insulation alternatives available, all of which have their own pros and cons.

 Mineral Wool

-Mineral wool is one of the most common types of loft insulation.
+Mineral wool insulation, often referred to as wool insulation, is one of the most common types of loft insulation.
 It’s affordable, effective in keeping heat in and also helps to reduce noise.
 As mineral wool comes in rolls, it’s easy to place between joists.
 It’s breathable, doesn't trap moisture and is widely accepted by mortgage lenders.

 PIR Boards